oxyplugins/oxy-toolbox/readme.txt

 Current Features:

-* Functionality of Oxy Undo - adds Undo and Redo buttons; provides autosaving option.
 * Functionality of Oxy Class Act - lets you move or copy the styles associated with id or a class of any element to a new class; lets you reset all the styles for the class/id.
 * Functionality of Oxy Cleaner - lets you rename classes and remove unused ones.
-* Full screen - lets you toggle panels off and on and make code editor panel full width using a hotkey.
+* Fullscreen - lets you toggle panels off and on and make code editor panel full width using a hotkey.
 Detached layout opens the center frame in a new tab/window.
 * Oxy Text Edit - adds a text area to view/edit text of Heading and Text components.
-* Revisions - Enables you to set the number of revisions per post.
 * Back To Top - allows users to smoothly scroll back to the top of the page.
 * Conditions - adds additional conditions in the Oxygen editor.
 * Editor Tweaks
+	* Autosave - enables you to automatically press Save in the Oxygen editor and optionally in a smart manner (only when there is no keyboard and mouse activity)
 	* Back To WP Additions - adds Templates and Pages menu items under “Back to WP” menu in the Oxygen editor.
 	* Compact View For Element Buttons - makes the buttons for adding elements in the left Add+ panel appear in 3 columns instead of the standard 2.
+	* Components Panel - adds a panel of Oxygen components which appears when hovered along the top edge of Oxygen editor.
+	* CSS Tweaks - adds general CSS fixes for the conditions diaglog on smaller screens, removes the unneeded scrollbars and light gray background for range slider inputs, vertically centers the color picker circle in Firefox etc.
 	* Currently Editing - adds the name of current Template or Page or any other kind of entry that is currently being edited to the left of Structure button in Oxygen's editor interface.
 	* Dropdowns On Hover - makes Media Query, Manage Menu, Back to WP Menu and Select Box dropdowns to appear on hover.
 	* Expanded Oxygen Toolbar Menus - makes the buttons for Settings, Stylesheets, Selectors, Admin and Frontend a single click away.